Late in cycle — a new model is likely coming

 11 days typical use and roughly 19 hours GPS — enough for most training blocks without mid-week charging.

-Continuous heart rate, SpO2, stress, and sleep tracking — all running for 2 weeks before charging.
-Most smartwatches last 1–2 days.
+Continuous heart rate, SpO2, stress, and sleep tracking — all running for 3 weeks before charging.
+Seven more days than the already impressive Band 9.